TomCrypto/Ordo/README.md

 You can install the library binaries and headers to your system (see `configure --prefix`) with:

     ./build.py install

+Note that the `--platform` option specifies the platform the library will be built *for*, while the `--system` option specifies the platform the library will be built *on*, e.g. where the makefile will be executed.
+In most cases, the `--system` option should be set to your operating system (the default).

 The Doxygen documentation can be generated with the `doc` command (you will need `doxygen`, and `pdflatex` with a working TeX environment for the LaTeX output).
 The HTML documentation will be generated in `doc/html`, and the LaTeX documentation will be generated in `doc/latex`, which you can then typeset using the generated makefile.
 You can also access a recent version of the documentation online through the [project page](http://tomcrypto.github.io/Ordo/).